fResult/ci-cd-final-project/exercises/step-01.md

-# Exercise 1: Create basic workflow
+# Step 1: Create basic workflow

 Your GitHub repository has an empty workflow file, `.github/workflows/workflow.yml.`\
 You will create the CI workflow by writing several steps in this workflow file.